kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 # Additionally, a unique app-id can be provided, this will be added to all your transactions
 account = client.kin_account('seed',app_id='unique_app_id')
 ```
-Read more about channels in the ["Channels"](#Channels) section.
+Read more about channels in the [Channels](#Channels) section.

 `appID` is currently assigned as part of the Kin Developer Program.
-This will be automated in the future./No
+This will be automated in the future.

 ### Checking configuration
 The handy `get_config` method will return some parameters the client was configured with, along with Horizon status: